-- Represent an organization or research entity with an agricultural research capability. - Be in good standing with the State of Minnesota: - No back taxes owed. - o No defaults on Minnesota state-backed financing for the last seven years. - o Acceptable performance on past MDA grants. - Compliant with current state regulations. - Not be an employee or spouse of an employee of the MDA.
+- Represent an organization or research entity with an agricultural research capability. - Be in good standing with the State of Minnesota: - No back taxes owed. - No defaults on Minnesota state-backed financing for the last seven years. - Acceptable performance on past MDA grants. - Compliant with current state regulations. - Not be an MDA employee, spouse of an employee of the MDA, or a business owned by them.

-Examples of applicants:
+Examples of eligible applicants: